 Whatever the reason, the number of cats and dogs far exceeds the number of loving homes available.
 Unwanted animals are often treated as a nuisance; incidents in which kittens are drowned or dogs are abandoned are common.
 Many people drop animals off in rural areas, thinking that someone will take them in or that they will be able to fend for themselves.
 But the tragic fates that these animals face include cruel treatment, starvation, disease, freezing, being hit by cars, procurement for research laboratories, and more unregulated breeding.
 Even if someone can find homes for one litter of kittens or puppies, the overpopulation cycle continues if the animals are allowed to breed.
 And animals from breeders occupy homes that could have taken in homeless animals, who ultimately will be destroyed.

-In the U.S., animal control agencies and shelters receive approximately 6 to 8 million animals annually.
-Those who are not adopted within a week or two (3 to 4 million of them) are killed either by a painless lethal injection or by inhumane methods, such as the use of carbon monoxide or decompression chambers.(3) In areas where “pound seizure” is permitted, unclaimed animals may be given or sold to laboratories.
+In the U.S., animal control agencies and shelters receive more than 6 million animals annually.
+Those who are not adopted within a week or two (more than 2 million of them) are killed either by a painless lethal injection or by inhumane methods, such as the use of carbon monoxide or decompression chambers.(3) In areas where “pound seizure” is permitted, unclaimed animals may be given or sold to laboratories.

 An Ounce of Prevention